NIVA-Denmark/ambiR/paper/paper.md

-data to performing analyses and plotting results could be carried out in R. To calculate AMBI, observations have to be exported from R, imported to the AMBI program and the results exported before being imported to R. The AMBI index is already a well-established assessment methodology and the authors expect that the ease with which the package allows users to reproduce AMBI calculations in R will lead to a wide uptake.
-This will also improve reproducibility of analyses
-which include AMBI calculations.
+data to performing analyses and plotting results could be carried out in R. To calculate AMBI, observations have to be exported from R, imported to the AMBI program and the results exported before being imported to R. The AMBI index is already a well-established assessment methodology for assessing ecological status [@borja_forever_2019] and the authors expect that the ease with which the package allows users to reproduce AMBI calculations in R will lead to a wide uptake.
+This will also improve reproducibility of analyses which include AMBI calculations.

 # Features